What is the CARE Team?

 Report a student concern.

-If you are concerned about an AIC student, please use the link below to alert the AIC CARE Team immediately.
+If you are concerned about an AIC student, you may use the link below to share your concern with the AIC CARE Team.

 Report a Student Concern